-Do your New Year’s resolutions include training for your dog?
+Do your New Year’s resolutions include a dog trainer?
 They should!

-Whether you received a new puppy for the holidays or you’ve had your K9 companion(s) for a while, training your dog is always a great idea!
+Whether you received a new puppy for the holidays or you’ve had your K9 companion(s) for a while, a dog trainer is always a great idea!
 Whether you’re training the basics to a brand-new puppy or reinforcing the basics, there are a number of reasons why including training in your day-to-day relationship with your dog pays off in huge dividends!
 Your dog will:

 - Listen and obey;